mvolkmann/blog/src/ocaml.md

 ```

 This has the type `bool * int * string`
-which is referred to as a "product type".
+which is referred to as a "product type"
+(based on tuples being similar to cartesian products).

 For tuples that only have two elements,
 the `fst` function returns the first element